AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/code-based/tutorial.md

 ## Retrieve cached propositions

-To retrieve the previously fetched content from the in-memory cache, call [getPropositionsForSurfaces](../api-reference.md#getpropositionsforsurfaces)  API with a list of required surface URIs and a completion handler.
+To retrieve the previously fetched content from the in-memory cache, call the [getPropositionsForSurfaces](../api-reference.md#getpropositionsforsurfaces)  API with a list of required surface URIs and a completion handler.
 The completion handler will be invoked with a list of [Proposition](../public-classes/proposition.md) objects corresponding to the requested surfaces, or AEPError object if an error occurs.
 If a requested surface was not previously cached prior to calling `getPropositionsForSurfaces` (using the `updatePropositionsForSurfaces` API), no propositions will be returned for that surface.
 The below example shows how to retrieve the content for the previously cached surfaces.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>